 For example, when we used the calculator to calculate our rent reduction, we received an email estimating that we could save €589.96 per month.
 But after all the information about our fully furnished apartment was considered by the court, we were awarded a rental reduction of €317.64.

-2. Submit Power of Attorney Letter
+Step 2: Submit Power of Attorney Letter

 After you submit your information, you’ll receive an email a couple of days later containing a power of attorney letter (Vollmacht).
 You’ll need to sign and date the Vollmacht in order to appoint Conny as your legal representative and to proceed with the rent reduction process.